alexliap/fts_explore/README.md

   - [ ] Weather hourly & daily data from Open Meteo
     - Hourly: Train 2023-2024 | Validation 2024 - 2024 + 4320 (like Load data)
     - Daily:

+- [ ] Add WQL as a comparison metric.
+WQL stands for weight quantile loss and is implemented by gluonTS as MeanWeightedSumQuantileLoss.
+It says mean beacuse it computes WeightedSumQuantileLoss for several quantiles and then calcualtes the mean.